metecicek/DataChecker/README.md

 # DataChecker
-You can pull image-formatted information from the database with this script.
+You can pull image-formatted information (Base64 Encode) from the database with this script.